jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 als of this world, saying, “We will be forgiven.”

 And should similar materials come their way, they would again seize them.
-Did they not make a covenant to uphold the Scripture, and to not say about Allah except the truth?
+Did they not make a covenant to uphold the Scripture, and to not say about Enki except the truth?
 Did they not study its contents?

 But the Home of the Hereafter is better for the cautious; will you not understand?